unseen andy warhol polaroids of david hockney revealed | read | i-D

-David Hockney turns 80 on 9 June, and, as a little surprise present, The Andy Warhol Foundation have dug around in their archives and come up with some gold.
-Ten previously unpublished Polaroids taken by Andy Warhol of the painter in the early 70s, which were originally intended to be used in Warhol's Interview Magazine.
+David Hockney turns 80 on June 9, and, as a little surprise present, The Andy Warhol Foundation has dug around in its archives and come up with some gold.
+They released ten previously unpublished Polaroids taken by Andy Warhol of the painter in the early 70s, which were originally intended to be used in Warhol's Interview Magazine.

-And in Andy's Polaroid, David really is magic in his early 70s pomp.
-Knitted tie.
-Shirt.
-Luxurious knitwear.
+And in Andy's Polaroid, David really is magic in his early 70s pomp: knitted tie, checkered shirt, and luxurious knitwear.
 Those big cute and a little goofy circular glasses.
 That David Hockney hair that defies adjectives.
 In one image, he poses, coquettish with little finger in his mouth.
 Another, hand on chin, like a Rodin.
 He is totally magnificent and incredibly adorable.

 Read: An A-Z of David Hockney.